 A burn down chart is a graphical representation of work left to do versus time.
 The outstanding work (or backlog) is often on the vertical axis, with time along the horizontal.
 That is, it is a run chart of outstanding work.
-It is useful for predicting when all of the work will be completed.
+It is used to predict when all of the work will be completed.
 It is often used in agile software development methodologies such as Scrum.
 However, burn down charts can be applied to any project containing measurable progress over time.
 Outstanding work can be represented in terms of either time or story points.
 [From Wikipedia, the free encyclopedia]

 With burndown chart tools, managers and team members can:

-3. Use search functionality to recall previous data when planning future sprints
+- Use search function to recall previous data when planning future sprints

 What's more, team members also save time by tracking progress visually, instead of sorting through email, tasks and documents for status updates and project managers can plan more effectively, especially when teams have to add or drop members, by consulting chart data from previous sprints.
-You can get a good experience in project management software with Burndown chart.
-Visit the website: www.zentao.pm.
+You can get good experience in project management software with a Burndown chart.